elliot-100/2d-game-ai/README.md

 - Centered on origin (0, 0); conventional (positive, right-handed, y-axis up) coordinate system
 - By default, 1 World unit : 1 display pixel; can be scaled at initialisation
-- Updates initially paused, P key toggles pause
+- Initially paused, P key toggles pause
-- Renders every update at up to 60 updates/second; is allowed to lag, i.e. may run slower than real-time.
+- Renders every update at up to 60 updates/second; is permitted to lag, i.e. may run slower than real-time.

 #### Displays Bots: